Wright Smith (c. 1842-1898)

 about seven miles from Annapolis on the night of Friday, September 2, 1898.

-Captain Morrison, an oysterman, was on his way to Baltimore that night with his latest hull when Smith entered his home at around 10:30 p.m., supposedly with the intent of robbing the residence.
+Captain Morrison, an oysterman, was on his way to Baltimore that night with his latest haul when Smith entered his home at around 10:30 p.m., supposedly with intent to rob the residence.
 Smith found Mrs. Morrison and her

 sister, Hattie Rhodes, asleep and woke them with the demand to get